 - For best performance, copy the link and paste it into one of the following browsers: Microsoft Edge, Google Chrome, Firefox, or Safari.
 Internet Explorer is not recommended.

-- If a person is registered in another Salesforce App, such as Awake Check, please send an email to the Caregiver Training mailbox.
+- If a person is registered in another Salesforce App, such as Awake Check, please call the DFPS Help Desk at 877-642-4777.
 You cannot use the same email for both applications, and you will receive an error message.
 We can fix this on our end for you.

-- When contacting the DFPS Caregiver Training mailbox, please be thorough when submitting your problem or question.
-This mailbox is being triaged as fast as possible.
+- When contacting the DFPS Help Desk, please be thorough when describing your problem or question.
 We can help you faster when you provider the following information:

 - Indicate which application you are working in (Provider Portal or Caregiver Training Hub)